5 Proven Ways to Reduce Shipping Costs for Your Business

-- Pick-up charges: These involve cost of collection from the shipper’s warehouse.
+- Pick-up charges: These involve the cost of collection from the shipper’s warehouse.

-No matter how reliable courier service you’re using, things might turn awry any time.
-For this reason, businesses purchase insurance of their products so that process any claims against chargebacks, lost orders and refunds etc for their products.
+- Insurance: No matter how reliable courier service you’re using, things might turn awry any time.
+For this reason, businesses purchase insurance of their products so that process any claims against chargebacks lost orders and refunds, etc for their products.

 - Door to door protection

 - Pays whether or not transporter’s negligence causes the loss